blacklightpy/vaultofknowledge/Collected Knowledge/Problems with glibc.md

 Also the Linux kernel apparently does not provide a stable ABI for modules, so kernel drivers always have to be recompiled.

-[[Kernel module|Kernel modules]] are not baked into the kernel, and are separately compiled.
+[[Kernel Module|Kernel modules]] are not baked into the kernel, and are separately compiled.
 Still, they are in the kernel space.

 Frameworks like [[Dynamic Kernel Module Support|DKMS]] can work around this issue.